ACRLab/snazzy/docs/source/Data_analysis/Peak_Detection.rst

 It detects and removes initial bursts if their interval is significantly longer than the average of subsequent bursts.

 Another post-processing step removes low-amplitude peaks that are likely false positives.
-Peaks below a specified percentage of the maximum peak amplitude are discarted.
+Peaks below a specified percentage of the maximum peak amplitude are discarded.

 Finally, in the GUI, you can manually add or remove peaks.
 These manual edits are used to update the set of calculated peaks.